 Overall, the impact of coastal development was independent of the level of scenic quality and occurred regardless of whether the area was of high or low scenic quality.
 Developments generally reduced scenic quality by around two units (on a 1 – 10 scale).
 Housing and marinas had the largest visual impact while aquaculture structures had less visual impact.

 An assessment was undertaken of the influence of development upon scenic quality of the River Murray (Lothian, 2007).
-The study covered the location, form and surrounds of houses, houseboats, waterfront treatments, caravan and recreation parks, and irrigation pumps.
-All scenes were of existing developments.
-The survey used a nine grade (1 – 9) bi-polar rating scale.
+The survey covered the location, form and surrounds of houses, houseboats, waterfront treatments, caravan and recreation parks, and irrigation pumps.
+All scenes were of existing developments photographed along the River.
+The survey used a nine grade (1 – 9) bi-polar rating scale with 5 being the median.
 Figure 2 shows the mean grades for the developments.

 It is apparent from Figure 2 that most of the developments are on the dislike side, and only a few are liked.
 Out of the 22 development classes, caravan and recreation parks were graded the highest, well into the “liked” category.
 Three other classes were neutral: housing setback from the river, natural waterfronts, and sandy beaches.
 The remaining 18 classes of development were in the “disliked” category.
 A scene of an eroded river bank was the most disliked scene and irrigation pumps were not much better.